Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 5. Select the desired track and drag all episodes from that arc into the track.
     * Be sure to delete the placeholder video files from each track during this step

+> **Note:** There is a small chance that TMPGEnc may reject one of your source files during import.
+In my own build, I encountered this issue with **Fishman Island 15 (FIXED GROUP SHOT)**.
+>
+> If this happens, don't panic.
+A troubleshooting section is included at the end of the guide that covers how to identify and fix incompatible video files.

 6. When prompted, select: